Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Regularity of inverses of maps in

 We now prove that when $\vec u$ has zero surface energy in $\widetilde \Omega$ then also the geometric image of $\widetilde \Omega$ (not only its topological image) coincides with $\widetilde {\Omega}_{\vec b}$ (up to a Lebesgue-null set).
-Maps in $\As$ are thus forced to fill the holes they may create at one part of the body with the material coming from a different part of it.
 The first step for the proof is to establish \eqref{eq:deg_positive} also for open sets $U$ enclosing the singular segment $L$.
-(In passing, we are also showing that the a.e.\ injectivity of maps in $\Asr$ is automatic, since they inherit it from the boundary data $\vec b$.)